Prep track: Leyton's Benish qualifies for state track meet in four events

 CHAPPEL —Leyton sophomore Zaili Benish won three individual events and also was part of a winning relay team Wednesday during a Class D-9 district track meet at Creek Valley High School.

 Benish was first in the girls 100 meters, and also swept the 100 and 300 hurdles.
-She also was part of the
+She also was part of Leyton’s 400 relay team which also qualified for next week’s Class D state meet in Omaha.

+The Warriors’ Claire Watchorn also was part of the relay team and the junior also won the discus and qualified for state in the 200 as well with a second-pace finish in the 200.

+Crawford’s Kylah Vogel won the 400 and also finished second in the 300 hurdles.

 Boys